GT20 Main Speaker: Fr. Eric Mah

 Deacon Anthony Wong was ordained at Saint Michael Cathedral in June 2018 by Cardinal Thomas Collins after spending five years in Saint Augustine’s Seminary.
 He holds a diploma in Theological Studies and professionally he is an Architect, Urban Designer and Planner.
 He has four children and is currently assigned to Saint Francis Xavier Church in Mississauga and facilitates a marriage preparation course for couples and leads a Bible Study Course on the Gospel of Mark.

 Phoebe and Eric Wong

 Phoebe and Eric Wong were involved in the GT community several years ago.
-They got married a year ago and have been busy trying to figure out what adulthood is all about.
-Passionate about the Christ-centered lives, nursing, and software engineering!
-Come say hi!
+They got married two years ago and have been busy trying to figure out what adulthood is all about.
+They are passionate about Christ-centered lives, nursing and software engineering!

 Sr. Alberta Zhan was born in Ningde in the province of Fujian.
 She heard God’s call at the age of 12, but she had no clue of where she could go in order to respond to God’s call until 2005, when God showed her the way to join the Dominican Congregation.
 After taking her first vows in 2008, Sr Alberta was sent to the Philippines where she earned a Bachelor and a Master in Theology, majoring in Consecrated Life.
 She also completed a program in Spiritual Direction before she professed her perpetual vows in 2016.
 In 2017, she arrived in Canada to work at the Chinese Martyrs Catholic Church in Markham in Ontario.
 She previously joined GT in 2017 and 2019.
 Although we are unable to gather physically this year, God is still present among us, and His grace is abundant.
 Let’s open our hearts to receive it.
 God bless us all.